barryclark/jekyll-now/_cultures/2022-03-29-continuous-cloud-security.md

 ## At the beginning ...

-There was the Waterfall and classical (Micro)Management approaches to deal with complexitiy.
+there was the Waterfall and classical (Micro)Management approaches to deal with complexitiy.
 Visualized it looks like this:

 <p align="center">
 <img width="600" src="/images/WaterFallSecurity.png">
 </p>

-The problem in this flow is similar to the issues in the Quality Assurance - at the end the budget is nearly gone and the test phases need to be cut down to a bare minimum.
+The problem in this flow, is similar to the issues in the Quality Assurance - at the end the budget is nearly gone and the test phases need to be cut down to a bare minimum.
 Also it's nearly impossible to "test in" quality at the very end of the cycle.

-In my time as a Testmanager I used the metaphor of a Blueberry Muffin.
-If the dough of the Muffin is our piece of Software and the Blueberries is the Qualty.
-It's better to mix the Blueberries into the dough instead of just place a few on the top.
-In that way you can enjoy a Blueberry with every bite.
+In my time as a Testmanager I often used the metaphor of baking a tasty Blueberry Muffin.
+In this metaphor the dough of the Muffin can be abstracted as our piece of Software.
+The Blueberries can be symbolized as Quality.
+Isn't it more tasty to mix the Blueberries into the dough, instead of just place a few of them on the top?
+In that way with each bite can a Blueberry can be enjoyed.

 Based on this metaphor we need to think of Security and DevOps Culture in a more holistic way.
-Instead of testing in "Security" and "Quality" in the end we have to include a tiny bit in each step of the lifecycle process of our software.
+Instead of "testing in" some Security and Quality in the end, we have to include a tiny bit in each step of the lifecycle process of our Software.
 With this in mind we'll end with something like this:

 <p align="center">
 <img width="600" src="/images/DevOpsContinuousSecurity.png">